-The improvement at Tanga Port aims at turning the gateway into the highly competitive terminal, serving customers in the country, the East African region and the great Lakes region as the plan now is to have a 12m depth berth from the current 5m.
-Future plans will also involve construction of a passenger terminal and a modern Single Mooring Point (SPM) for oil cargo.
+The improvement at Tanga Port aims at turning the gateway into a highly competitive terminal, serving customers in the country, the East African region and the Great Lakes region as the plan now is to have a 12m depth berth from the current 5m.
+Future plans will also involve the construction of a passenger terminal and a modern Single Mooring Point (SPM) for oil cargo.

 Prof Rubaratuka further said that upon completion of the first phase, cargo ships will be able to anchor only two 200m away from the berths before offloading cargo as preparations for the implementation of the second phase of the project that will involve dredging up to the berth are being made.